frothers/Frothers-FC/content/posts/2021/2021-season-game-18-plate.md

 1-2

 **Sule** stepped up and made sure of it into the bottom left

 > 2-2

 {{< vimeo 604599146 >}}

 The Supper paddies player hit the next penalty well into the bottom right, but **Ryan** had guessed right and saved!

 > 2-2

 **Chris** stepped up and drilled one into the bottom left

 > 3-2

 {{< vimeo 604599281 >}}

 The next paddies play kept it alive by going high

 > 3-3

 **Evan** used a good body feint and sent the goalie the wrong way

 > 4-3

 {{< vimeo 604599030 >}}

 The Paddies player kept them alive

 > 4-4

-**Yarride** stepped up and hit it with enough power to score,even though the keeper got a hand to it
+**Yarride** stepped up and hit it with enough power to score, even though the keeper got a hand to it

 > 5-4

-{{< vimeo 604599081 >}}
+{{< vimeo 604657368 >}}

 Frother WIN!
 To the finals

 # Man of the Match

 **Sule** for having his brunch and eating it too.
 Fitting in a birthday lunch and then roll in for two match-saving assists is big frother energy.

 # Dick of the Day

 ~~Yarride~~ took his shirt off after the penalty, but not the undershirt.
-But scored both the goals and the winning penalty, so itgoes to **Evan** for when the Frothers had one last chance to win it in regular time he put the corner straight out.
+But scored both the goals and the winning penalty, so it goes to **Evan** for when the Frothers had one last chance to win it in regular time he put the corner straight out.
 Against the wind.